tarantool-php/jobserver/README.md

 # JobServer

-JobServer is a skeleton repository used for creating background jobs.
-It contains the minimal configuration files and folders you will need for quick start from scratch.
+JobServer is a skeleton repository used for creating and processing background jobs backed by [Tarantool](http://tarantool.org/).
+It contains configuration files and folders you will need for quick start from scratch.

 ## Installation